Argennon-Project/csgot/docs/intro.md

 The declaration syntax of hints resembles the declaration syntax of relations, but there are some important semantic differences: When the hint is called, the passed inputs and outputs must be `csv`.
-However, inside the implementation body of the hint, inputs are `big.Int` and outputs are `big.
+However, inside the implementation body of the hint, inputs are `big.Int` and outputs are `big.Int*`.
-Int*`.
 That's because a `csv` is *unpacked* inside a hint function and the value of inputs can be read, and the value of outputs can be modified.
-Note that inputs are passed by value and modifying them has no effect.
+Note that inputs are passed by value and modifying them has no effects.

 Calling and using a hint has a special syntax: